 Presentation of Product

-Palmitoylethanolamide (PEA) is encapsulated by National Custom Compounding into 200mg or 400mg vegetable based capsules.
+Palmitoylethanolamide (PEA) is encapsulated into 200mg or 400mg vegetable based capsules.

-Currently this product is available as a ‘food’ product in Australia but we recommend that you see your doctor to ensure they correctly access your needs and review the available information.
+Currently this product is available only from compounding pharmacies in Australia and we recommend that you see your doctor to ensure they correctly access your needs and review the available information.

 Mode of Action